Rob-Fletcher/notes/GameDesign/MechSkirmish/README.md

    round could progress is that both players play cards face down, then reveal at the same time similar to movement.
 Then attacks are resolved in order of speed.
+   * another option is to use special dice that just have hits and blanks on them. for defending it could be similar, with dodges and blanks or whatever.

  - Cover:
    * I like how Heavy Hitters does cover on the hexes.
 If the shortest path between